Mr. Show with Bob and David: Legacy

 In January 2011, IFC began airing 90-minute blocks of Mr. Show, The Ben Stiller Show, Action and The Larry Sanders Show three times per week.
 The programming block was often hosted by Mr. Show writer and actor Scott Aukerman, who also conducted new interviews with the shows' contributors and younger comedians who have been influenced by the shows.
-The song "Adam's Song" by American alternative rock band Blink-182 got its name as a tribute/reference to a sketch from the show about a band that writes a song by the same name with similar lyrical content.
+The song "Adam's Song" by American pop punk band Blink-182 got its name as a tribute/reference to a sketch from the show about a band that writes a song by the same name with similar lyrical content.
 This was confirmed by Cross in an interview, who said "They were fans of the show and that was a knowing tribute that I thought was pretty cool."

 David's Situation

-Odenkirk and Cross reunited in 2008 to create the HBO pilot David's Situation, which was shot but never aired.
+Odenkirk and Cross reunited in 2008 to create the HBO pilot David's Situation, which was shot but never aired.The A.V.
+Club article: "David Cross ."
 The network gave the pair $400,000 to shoot a pilot (which was shot on the Everybody Loves Raymond soundstage), which appeared to go well during the taping; however, while Cross and Odenkirk were editing the episode, they felt it failed to "capture that same energy on screen."
 In an interview with Vanity Fair, Cross said, "We told them that we didn't want to do this show, we'd rather do Mr. Show 2.0.
 And they were like, 'Yeah, O.K., that's great, but the thing is, we don't have any more money for this year.
 But we'll figure out something next year.'
 And we never heard from them again."

 Comedians and shows inspired by Mr. Show

 Comedy duo Tim & Eric have said their program Tim and Eric Awesome Show, Great Job! was highly inspired by Mr. Show.
 Odenkirk served as the producer on Awesome Show as well as Tom Goes to the Mayor and The Birthday Boys.

-Other sketch comedy shows whose creators have cited Mr. Show as an influence include Portlandia, Key & Peele, Kroll Show, People's Emergency Guide and Human Giant.
+Other sketch comedy shows whose creators have cited Mr. Show as an influence include Portlandia, Key & Peele, Kroll Show, The Whitest Kids U' Know, People's Emergency Guide and Human Giant.
+After winning a Golden Globe for Abbott Elementary, creator/star Quinta Brunson named Mr. Show as an inspiration and personally thanked fellow nominee Bob Odenkirk.